gabriele-h/almapipo/README.md

 have the link attribute in their members.
 Without a link attribute, the function `rest_conf.retrieve_set_member_almaids` will make use of the `id` element of each member.
-If the path to the member is more complex and includes ancestors, making use of such an Alma set (such as electronic portfolios) will not be possible.
+If the path to the member is more complex and includes ancestors, making use of such an Alma set (e.g. electronic portfolios) will not be possible.

 #### Usage example

-The following function will iterate trough the set by 100 at a time and yield the `almaid` of each record, making it a generator:
+The following function will iterate through the set by 100 at a time and yield the `almaid` of each record:

 ```python
 from almapipo import rest_conf